Compstat was created

 The COMPSTAT Unit is under the direction of Chief Ronald

-the COMPSTAT Unit and the daily crime trends to provide the statistical data and management
+the COMPSTAT Unit to provide the statistical data and management

 information needed for the weekly COMPSTAT information sharing

-meetings chaired by Chief Ronald Borgo.
+meetings chaired by both chief's.
 The review of the data presented and the performance of the

 command officers responsible for the existing crime issues assists